 Again, Jekyll is a static site generator.
 Meaning that each page on my site is an HTML file instead of being dynamically created from a back-end database.

 So the site loads pretty fast as a result, but GitHub Pages is shared hosting…powerful shared hosting but shared hosting nonetheless.
 As as result, there are some things I can’t do to make the site faster:

-- No server config files allowed: GitHub Pages doesn't let you use of things
+- No server config files allowed: GitHub Pages don't let you use configuration files like

 - No CDN: my previous site used MaxCDN (now called StackPath) to serve static assets...GitHub Pages seems to block MaxCDN.

 - Can't use HTTP/2: if there was one thing that would've made me walk away from GitHub Pages, it was this.
 I was really pumped to use the newer, faster, easy-to-use HTTP/2 protocol but GH Pages doesn't allow it.
 And since, I'm using a custom domain name, GH Pages won't even let me do HTTPS.

 With the exception of HTTP/2, these things have led to low scores on WebPagetest, Pingdom and PageSpeed Insights.
 But I’m really not worried about that: the site content is static, making the site as a whole fast enough.

 Still, the “no-HTTP/2-or HTTPS” thing kind of bugs me.
 That MIGHT make we walk away from GitHub Pages sooner than later…just being honest here.

 (Note: Rebecca Murphey has an excellent post about HTTP/2 if you’re unfamiliar with it.)

 - BEM CSS: I've been focused on implementing more component-based CSS design patterns in my work.
 The one I love most is BEM (Block Element Modifier).
 It pretty much follows the OOCSS way of doing things but with a stricter naming convention: It's a de facto industry standard now so I implemented it for practice.